armbian/build/config/boards/README.md

 		- ext2: Use the [Second Extended Filesystem](https://en.wikipedia.org/wiki/Ext2)
 		- fat: Use the [File Allocation Table 32](https://en.wikipedia.org/wiki/File_Allocation_Table#FAT32)
 	- Default: `ext4`
-- **DEFAULT_OVERLAYS** ( list of strings (space-separated) ): fixme
+- **DEFAULT_OVERLAYS** ( space-separated list list of dtb overlays ): defines dtb overlays that are enabled by default.
+There is a basic dtb for each family but they have different level of used SoC features.
+Board X might have four USB ports but others might not.
+Therefore other does not need to have those enabled while board X does.
-	- Values:
+	- Examples:
-		- usbhost0: fixme
+		- usbhost0
-		- usbhost2: fixme
+		- usbhost2
-		- usbhost3: fixme
+		- usbhost3
-		- cir: fixme
+		- cir
-		- analog-codec: fixme
+		- analog-codec
-		- gpio-regulator-1.3v: fixme
+		- gpio-regulator-1.3v
-		- uart1: fixme
+		- uart1
 - **DEFAULT_CONSOLE** ( string ): declares default console for the boot output
 	- Values:
 		- serial: Output boot messages to serial console